 Remember everything is a choice / everything is optional.

 Push the PAUSE button and ask questions.

-- If you don’t understand the words being used, ask for clarity.
-Sometimes people at work forget not everyone speaks the same technical language.
+If you don’t understand the words being used, ask for clarity.
+Sometimes people at work forget that not everyone speaks the same technical language.

 Take some time.

 - State that you’d like a few minutes alone to decide.